Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 of complexity from single protein molecules to whole ecosystems.
 ](https://www.nobelprize.org/uploads/2018/10/arnold-lecture.pdf)"

-An important yet difficult research question to be answered is the (underlying) assumptions behind [Evolutionary Algorithms (EAs)](https://www.nature.com/articles/nature14544).
+An important-yet-difficult research question to be answered is the (underlying) assumptions behind [Evolutionary Algorithms (EAs)](https://www.nature.com/articles/nature14544).
 Since the black-box (or more generally, complex) nature of most hard (e.g., NP-hard) problems tackled by EAs, it is very difficult (if not impossible) to mathematically quantitize these (typically *implicit*)